 - Try a homemade detergent.
-I don’t currently make my own, as I have hesitations about using certain homemade detergents on my cloth diapers, but I have friends who rave about both the effectiveness and frugality of these non-toxic detergent alternatives.
-I recently put together a list of 5 homemade natural detergent recipes that I want to try.
+Currently, I don’t make my own, as I have hesitations about using certain homemade detergents on my cloth diapers, but I have friends who rave about both the effectiveness and frugality of these non-toxic detergent alternatives.
+I put together a list of 5 homemade natural detergent recipes that I want to try.
 I also collect them on my “Homemade Cleaners” board on Pinterest.

 - Use soap nuts.
 These are just about as natural as you can get!
 Soap nuts are berries that grow on trees in India and Nepal.
 They contain large quantities of saponin in their shells, which acts as a natural, gentle detergent when it comes into contact with water.

-- Check out this handy detergent determiner that rates an assortment of detergent brands for cloth diaper compatibility.
+- Check out this handy detergent chart that rates an assortment of detergent brands for cloth diaper compatibility.
 It doesn’t matter if you plan on using your detergent on diapers or not.
 You can use the tool to rate how non-toxic your current detergent is–or to rate any detergents you are interested in purchasing.

 2. Use natural stain removers.